 You may need to leave your contact info for a call-back.
 The Hotline is non-political and not affiliated with the US military.
 Calls, taken by trained volunteer counselors, are free and confidential.
 The MLTF is a member of the GI Rights Network that operates the hotline.

-- Center on Conscience – specializes in counseling counseling conscientious objectors and assisting with applications for CO status/discharge.
+- Center on Conscience and War – specializes in counseling counseling conscientious objectors and assisting with applications for CO status/discharge.

 - Coffee Strong – veteran-operated servicemember and veterans rights center located next to Joint Base Lewis-McChord in Washington State.